 There are three key elements that are of particular relevance to OEE:

 Performance describes how efficiently a machine works in comparison to the maximum possible production speed.
-Poor performance can be caused by slow production processes, material bottlenecks or otherwise inefficient workflows (microstops).
+Poor performance can be caused by slow production processes, material bottlenecks or otherwise inefficient workflows (microstops).- Quality

 The quality factor is used to calculate how high the proportion of fault-free products is compared to the total production quantity.
 The higher the quality of the products, the less waste is produced and the more efficiently resources are used along the production chain.